 When studying abroad in Chiang Mai most students will take a few weekend trips during the semester.
 TEAN Thailand alumni list Pai in northern Thailand, Siem Reap/Angkor in Cambodia, a beach trip to southern Thailand and spending time with Thai friends in their hometown/village as their most recommended weekend get aways.

 Travel with Thai Students

-TEAN Thailand alumni will tell you that one of best features on the program is the pairing of U.S. students with Thai roommates.
-The Thai students do a wonderful job of helping the U.S. students to acclimate to Thai culture and to navigating Chiang Mai.
+The Thai roommates and buddies do a wonderful job of helping the U.S. students acclimate to Thai culture and to navigating Chiang Mai.
 Over the course of the semester, it’s common for students to develop great friendships, and be invited to their roommate’s hometown for a weekend trip.
 Accepting this kind of invite is one TEAN alumni highly recommend: “If your Thai roommate or a Thai friend invites you to their home, wherever it may be, I really would encourage you to go.
 It’s a great way to get to know your friend better and see the culture from another angle.
 I spent a week in Bangkok with my Thai friends family and there I collected some of the most memorable moments from my entire trip.”
 Sydney Holinka, University of Pittsburgh

 Recommended Weekend Destinations

 Extended weekends during the semester can be the perfect time for fitting in those easy-to-reach, and must-see places.